 - 1. Costs incurred before or after the Project Performance Period. - 2.
 Cost of preparing the Project Application or other grant proposals. - 3.
-Late fees, penalties and bank fees. - 4.
-Any activity that would lead to the project not achieving a GHG reduction. - 5.
-Any practice or activity that, in CAL FIRE's judgment, is not a best management practice or that is, or could be, harmful to the forested landscape. - 6.
+Overtime, sick time, paid time off or vacation pay for employees and/or contractors.
+Overtime hours will be reimbursed at the straight time rate. - 4.
+Projects or activities utilizing CAL FIRE staff without corresponding reimbursements or requests seeking funding for services already provided by CAL FIRE. - 5.
+Late fees, penalties and bank fees. - 6.
+Any activity that would lead to the project not achieving a GHG reduction. - 7.
+Any practice or activity that, in CAL FIRE's judgment, is not a best management practice or that is, or could be, harmful to the forested landscape. - 8.
 Any indirect costs based on percentage of equipment costs (see above).